Designing Simple Websites

 To design a simple website, we have to reduce the content down to its essence.
 To do this, we need to ask a few questions from the perspective of the client and the user.
 Here are a few questions to ask:

 No matter who the client, you’ll be sending design mockups to somebody.
 Could be a board, marketing team, could be a sole proprietor.
 Either way, it is best to send mobile first.
 This will provide them with a framework to view their information in the simplest form available.
 Build small, scale up.
-Their is a diversity of platforms, browsers, and web systems continue to get more complicated.
+The diversity of platforms, browsers, and web systems continue to grow and get more complicated.
 We believe minimal is best.
 It speeds up load times, delivers the content first.

 Most people define design as “making things pretty.”
 Pretty is subjective.
 People want to design things first then plug in content.
 This is disastrous from design and development perspectives.